 At the corner of a table is a vase filled with flowers.
 They are set off against a dark background and the flowers catch the light beautifully.
 The flowers spill out over the edges of the vase, filling the frame, really claiming the stage.

 They behave like a diva, and the other elements in the painting are reduced to supporting cast, also the vase.
 And that’s all very well, because here the flowers are the star.

 Product Photography of Vases Inspired by Floral Still Life Paintings

 When you draw inspiration from Dutch floral still lifes for a product photo you want the wow-effect from the paintings.
 It’s tempting to show off just how gorgeous a flower arrangements this vase can accommodate.

 But beware to make the flower arrangement in the product photo as show-stoppingly beautiful as in the paintings.
 You don’t want the flowers to steal the show.
 The vase should be the diva!

 Beware to make the flower arrangement in the product photo as show-stoppingly beautiful as in the paintings.
 You don’t want the flowers to steal the show.
 The vase should be the diva!

 How I Do Product Photography of Vases

-When I shoot product photos of vases I prefer to use only a few flowers, or even a single flower or branch.
+When I do product photography of vases, I prefer to use only a few flowers, or even a single flower or branch.
 This is enough to emphasize that the object is a vase and to add beauty and atmosphere to the photo.
 But more importantly, it doesn’t steal the show from the vase.
 It lets the vase be the diva.